atinfo/awesome-test-automation/java-test-automation.md

 * [WireMock](http://wiremock.org/) is a flexible library for stubbing and mocking web services.
 Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.
 * [MockServer](http://www.mock-server.com/) can be used for mocking any system you integrate with via HTTP or HTTPS (i.e. services, web sites, etc).
 * [Mockito](http://site.mockito.org/) is a mocking framework that lets you write beautiful tests with a clean & simple API.
+* [PowerMock](https://github.com/powermock/powermock) is a Java framework that allows you to unit test code normally regarded as untestable.
 * [XMLUnit](http://www.xmlunit.org/) - testing and comparing XML output for Java and .NET
 * [Awaitility](https://github.com/awaitility/awaitility) - Awaitility is a DSL that allows you to express expectations of an asynchronous system in a concise and easy to read manner.
 * [Beanmother](https://github.com/keepcosmos/beanmother) - A library for setting up Java Bean as test data.